On Simultaneous Information and Energy Transmission through Quantum Channels: Private Capacity-Power of a Quantum Channel

 \subsubsection{Private Capacity-Power Function for Amplitude Damping Channel}

 An amplitude damping channel is denoted by its Kraus operators $K_{0} = $ and $K_{1} = . $ Amplitude damping channel is a degradable channel for $\lambda \leq 0.5$.
 We consider an ensemble of 3 random pure qubit states with corresponding probabilities and maximized over all such ensembles.
 The density matrix of the environment is when the input density operator is We take the Hamiltonian to be $\sigma_{3}$ as we had done for calculating the unassisted capacity-power function for depolarizing channels.
 To calculate the private capacity-power function we take $\{\ket{\psi_{i}}\}$, where $\ket{\psi_{i}} = \cos(\theta_{i}/2)\ket{0} + e^{i\phi_{i}}\sin(\theta_{i}/2)\ket{1}$, on the Bloch sphere where each state is chosen with probability $\{p_{i}\}$, similar to what we did for the unassisted depolarizing channel.
+We consider an ensemble of 3 random pure qubit states as we took for unassisted case, with corresponding probabilities and maximized over all such probabilities.
 We plot results in Figs.~\ref{fig:P(B)_for amp_damp} and \ref{fig:P(B)_for amp_damp_map}.
 Clearly, the private capacity-power function is concave in $B$.